-How to Analyze Art Like a Pro: Vermeer’s 'Girl with a Pearl' Edition
+Analyzing Art: A Guide to Vermeer's 'Girl with a Pearl' Edition

-How to Analyze Art Like a Pro: Vermeer’s 'Girl with a Pearl' Edition
+Analyzing Art: A Guide to Vermeer's 'Girl with a Pearl' Edition

-How to Analyze Art Like a Pro: Vermeer’s 'Girl with a Pearl' Edition
+A Guide to Vermeer's 'Girl with a Pearl' Edition

 Step 1: Start with Observation